 - Receive truthful and forthright answers to questions you might have about the organisation.

-- For ILCU Foundation's 2015 financial accounts, please click here.
+- For ILCU Foundation's 2019 Financial Statements, please click here.

-- For ILCU Foundation's 2014 financial accounts, please click here.
+- For ILCU Foundation's 2018 Financial Statements, please click here.

-- For ILCU Foundation's 2013 financial accounts, please click here.
+- For ILCU Foundation's 2017 Financial Statements, please click here.